 \firstsection{Introduction}

-Extended Reality (XR) represents a pivotal shift in human-computer interaction, positioned at the intersection of digital transformation and Industry 4.0.
-By acting as an immersive interface layer within broader digital ecosystems alongside Internet of Things (IoT), digital twins, and artificial intelligence (AI), XR offers immense value for industrial applications, particularly in training \cite{greci_2022}, maintenance \cite{alam2025}, design \cite{harlan2020linking}, and remote collaboration \cite{Marques2022}.
-Market projections underscore this momentum, suggesting XR could contribute significantly to global GDP by 2030 \cite{PwC2019}.
-However, a critical paradox has emerged: despite significant investment and technical enthusiasm, enterprises struggle to transition XR from isolated pilot projects into scaled, strategic capabilities \cite{arborxr_2025, eirmersive_2025}.
-Many organizations find themselves caught in a \textit{``Pilot Trap''}, a cycle where technically successful proofs of concept fail to translate into operational integration or sustained value creation.
+Extended Reality (XR) represents a pivotal shift in human-computer interaction at the intersection of digital transformation and Industry 4.0.
+As an immersive interface layer in digital ecosystems alongside the Internet of Things (IoT), digital twins, and artificial intelligence (AI), XR offers immense value for industrial applications, particularly in training \cite{greci_2022}, maintenance \cite{alam2025}, design \cite{harlan2020linking}, and remote collaboration \cite{Marques2022}.
+Market projections underscore momentum, suggesting a significant XR contribution to global GDP by 2030 \cite{PwC2019}.
+However, a critical paradox has emerged: despite significant investment and technical enthusiasm, enterprises struggle to transition XR from pilot projects into scaled, strategic capabilities \cite{arborxr_2025, eirmersive_2025}.
+Many organizations find themselves caught in a \textit{``Pilot Trap''} (e.g., Figure~\ref{fig:pilot_trap}), a cycle where technically successful proofs of concept fail to translate into operational integration or sustained value creation.
 These projects often remain confined to innovation labs, neither advancing to production deployment nor being formally discontinued.
-This issue suggests that the primary challenge is no longer a technological shortcoming, but a systemic adoption failure.
+This suggests that the primary challenge is no longer a technological shortcoming, but a systemic adoption failure.

 Existing research on XR adoption remains fragmented.
 While foundational frameworks such as the Technology Acceptance Model (TAM) \cite{davis1989} or Technology-Organization-Environment (TOE) \cite{tornatzky1990} offer valuable insights, they typically treat adoption as a unilateral decision made by a single firm or user, overlooking a critical reality: industrial XR adoption is an \textit{ecosystem phenomenon}.
 Successful integration depends on a complex interplay between three interdependent stakeholder groups: \textit{technology developers} who define capabilities, \textit{solution integrators} who translate requirements, and \textit{industry adopters} who drive organizational change.
 Therefore, it is essential to understand misalignments and negotiated requirements between these critical stakeholders.
 Current models often center on technology maturity, obscuring the coordinated nature of enterprise adoption.